PAIR-code/scatter-gl/README.md

-# Projector
+# Scatter Projector

-Standalone projector from the embdding projector for use in various 2D/3D projection apps.
+Standalone scatter plot projector from the embdding projector for use in various 2D/3D projection apps.

 ```bash